emiller/terminal.sublime-package/README.md

 After installation a new menu entry will be available:

     Goto -> Open Terminal Here (CTRL+T)
+    Command Palette -> Terminal: Open Terminal Here

 While in your editor you can use the hotkey `CTRL+T` (or `COMMAND+T` for OSX) to open a terminal at the location of the current file being edited.
 ***

 _emiller_